 Am I allowed to take photos in the historic Village?

 You most certainly can!
-If you decide to take photos and post them to social media, please tag us (@LangPioneer) so we can see them!
+If you decide to take photos and post them to social media, please tag us (@langpioneer) so we can see them!
 We ask that you do not allow anyone in your party to climb on artifacts or fences for photo opportunities.
-A fee applies for professional photographers who are bringing clients to the Village for our spectacular setting.
-Please contact firstname.lastname@example.org to inquire about fees and to book a session.
+A fee and permit applies for professional photographers who are bringing clients to the village for our spectacular setting.
+Please contact email@example.com to inquire about fees and to book a session.

 Do you allow filming?